Gold ETF vs Silver ETF: Where to Invest?

 Gold and Silver Funds: Pros and Cons

-Gold ETFs have higher liquidity than their silver counterparts, which means they'll trade more often and enable you to make better trades on the stock market.
-They also tend to have lower fees because they only hold actual physical assets like gold bars or coins—no paper contracts are involved with them!
+Gold ETFs have higher liquidity than their silver counterparts, so they'll trade more often enabling you to make better trades on the stock market.
+They also tend to have lower fees because they only hold actual physical assets like gold bars or coins—no paper contracts are involved!

 Silver ETFs charge expenses on top of management fees similar to other funds that track other commodities, such as oil or wheat futures contracts; however, they generally have lower expenses than their gold counterparts because they don't hold any physical assets.